Welcome to the St. Nicholas Greek Orthodox Church Website

 Welcome to Saint Nicholas

-Note to visitors: Our Sunday worship service is the Divine Liturgy.
+Note: Our primary worship service is Divine Liturgy.

 Divine Liturgy 10:00am